msr-consulting/exscalabar-user-guide/launch.md

 ![](Launch Activity.jpg)

 If the launch is successful, the ``Actor::Actor Core`` process will kick off and continue until a stop message is sent.
 A stop message may be sent by the user via a command to halt the system *or* if an error is thrown and not handled properly in the core itself.
+The ``Actor Core`` is where all messages will be handled by the ``Actor``.
+Processes can (and usually are) run in parallel to the main ``Actor Core`` implementation.

+In the EXSCALABAR DAQ, the ``Controller`` will kick off the ``Controller::Actor Core`` operations by launching all nested actors.